 Babies and children are particularly vulnerable to harmful chemicals as they are still developing, and so in the EU there are restrictions on what substances are allowed in products specifically for babies or children.

 Toys and endocrine disruptors

 Toys are essential for a child’s development and to have fun, but they can contain harmful chemicals including endocrine disruptors.
 For example, popular slime toys have been found to contain harmful levels of boron, which can harm children’s reproductive systems.
-Some dolls have been found to contain illegal levels of phthalates (a known endocrine-disrupting chemical).
+Some dolls have been found to contain illegal levels of phthalates (known endocrine-disrupting chemicals).